Our Services

 Helpful Resources

-There are several factors to consider.
-A metabolism that feels stalled often reflects your body’s adaptive energy conservation in response to chronic calorie restriction, loss of muscle, hormonal shifts like hypothyroidism or insulin resistance, poor sleep or stress, and some medications.
+A stalled metabolism usually reflects your body's adaptive energy conservation triggered by chronic calorie restriction, muscle loss, hormonal shifts (like hypothyroidism or insulin resistance), poor sleep, stress, or certain medications.

 Let's break down what metabolism really is, why your body may be storing fat, and what medically approved next steps can help you move forward safely and effectively.